 "Section 5.5 Charter and Bylaws.
 All persons who shall acquire stock in the Corporation shall acquire the same subject to the provisions of the charter and the Bylaws.
 The Board of Directors is vested with the power to adopt, alter or repeal any provision of the Bylaws and to make new Bylaws.
-In addition, the stockholders may adopt, alter or repeal any provision of the Bylaws and make new Bylaws if such action is approved by the affirmative vote of a majority of all votes entitled to be cast on the matter, except that the stockholders shall not have the power to alter or repeal any provision of the Bylaws (a) subjecting the Corporation to the 1940 Act or (b) providing indemnification or advancement rights to any person."
+In addition, the stockholders may adopt, alter or repeal any provision of the Bylaws and to make new Bylaws.
+In addition, the stockholders may adopt, alter or repeal any provision of the Bylaws and to make new Bylaws and make new Bylaws if such action is approved by the affirmative vote of a majority of all votes entitled to be cast on the matter, except that the stockholders shall not have the power to alter or repeal any provision of the Bylaws (a) subjecting the Corporation to the 1940 Act or (b) providing indemnification or advancement rights to any person."